 - On Mythic, you ideally want to ensure you have cooldowns ready when you reach the platform.
 These are at either 90 seconds or 3 minutes depending on which group you are in, so as long as you do not sit on Primordial Wave, this should always be ready.

-- Volatile Infuser spawns should also roughly allow you to cast one Primordial Wave on it during the main phase before the platform and then have it ready for when you land.
+- Volatile Infuser spawns should also roughly allow you to cast one Primordial Wave on it during the main phase before the platform and then have it ready just after you arrive.

 - Having Capacitor Totem stun the platform and using Ancestral Guidance to assist your healer is especially useful here as damage intake is high.

-- We are also good for interrupting the Volatile Infuser on the way over to the platform, thanks to Wind Shear being ranged.
+- We are also good for interrupting the Volatile Infuser while in the air on the way over to the platform, thanks to Wind Shear being ranged.

 For more information, please refer to our Dathea, Ascended guide.

 The primary focus for Kurog is boss damage, and thus single-target is at a premium.
 Still, regardless of difficulty (though it increases significantly on Mythic), there are windows of cleave and AoE meaning that points can get tight to fit everything in here.
-Thankfully, Enhancement has access to some good options that allow it to keep access to key tools to contribute to the pressure points.
+Thankfully, Enhancement has access to some good options allowing it to contribute to every part of the fight.